-How do you ditch the grooms wedding etiquette mistakes and fix the glitches?
-Mistakes are unavoidable and planning a wedding is stressful.
-It requires huge funds, lots of time and endless energy.
+Grooms wedding etiquette mistakes are unavoidable because planning your special celebrations is stressful.
+On top of that, a wedding requires huge funds, lots of time and endless energy.
 So, during his hunt for the best essentials, the finer details may have slipped hb2’s mind.

 But, how do you make sure he fixes the mistakes?
 How can he create a unique wedding without it turning into chaos?